csning1998/on-premise-gitlab-deployment/README.md

 ### B. Prerequisites

-Before you begin, ensure you have the following:
+Before begin, ensure the following requirements are met:

 -   A Linux host (RHEL 10 or Ubuntu 24 recommended).
 -   A CPU with virtualization support enabled (VT-x or AMD-V).